Common Washing Machine Drainage Problems

 Drain Hose Connection Best Practices

-Insert the washing machine drain hose no more than 6-8 inches into the standpipe opening.
+Insert the washing machine drain hose no more than 4-6 inches into the standpipe opening.
 Inserting it deeper can create siphoning effects that drain water prematurely from the drum.
-For standpipes shorter than 30 inches, install an anti-siphon clip on the drain hose to prevent this problem.
+The connection should be an air break (the hose hooks over the rim and is not sealed into the pipe), which is required under both IPC and UPC for residential washers.

 Secure the drain hose to prevent it from being pushed out during the drain cycle's force.
 Use a hose strap, zip tie, or wire to hold the hose in position without crimping it.
 Ensure the hose has no dips or low points where water can pool, as this creates drainage resistance.
 Learn more about proper appliance plumbing connections for other household devices.